 - DHF Grade I: Fever accompanied by non- specific symptoms like anorexia, vomiting, and abdominal pain; the only hemorrhagic manifestation is (+) tourniquet test and/ or easy bruising

 - DHF Grade II: Spontaneous bleeding plus the manifestations with Grade I (usually observed in GIT or mucocutaneous

 - DHF Grade III (DSS): Presence of circulatory failure as evidenced by rapid, weak pulse, narrowing of pulse pressure or hypotension, and cold clammy skin.

 - DHF Grade IV (DSS): Profound shock with undetectable blood pressure or pulse.

 Dengue Hemorrhagic Fever Nursing Considerations and Care Management

-- Preventive and control measures that would involve health education and strongly advocating the implementation of 4S, recognition of disease, case finding and reporting for cases in the community.
+- Preventive and control measures that would involve health education and strongly advocating the implementation of 4S, recognition of the disease, case finding, and reporting for cases in the community.